On emergence from the perspective of physical science: Thesis A: broken symmetry in membership relation and emergence

 If a macro-level, systemic property, X, is truly novel, then X and its governing laws could be regarded as exemplifying a reality status that is just as great as its micro-level properties and laws.
 Mainwood makes the following useful remark in this context: "some systemic properties are importantly novel: so different to the microphysical that they and the laws that govern them can be recognized as having a metaphysical status in no way inferior to the microphysical."
 (20)

 For example, there exists a fundamental \textit{broken-symmetry}, in the sense that parts in level Y are subsets of the whole system (at level X), but the whole system is not a subset of the parts in level Y. We name such a property \textit{hierarchical realism} after Christen et al. (2002).
 In what follows, we conjoin hierarchical realism and novel emergent properties.
-To be clear, we first formally define those notions as follows:
+We formally define those notions as follows:

 \begin{enumerate}[I.] \item Hierarchical realism: The system under consideration has at least two hierarchical levels, a higher level X where the system itself exists, and a lower level Y where the parts making up that system exists.
 There exists a broken-symmetry between the two levels, in the sense that the parts at Y are subsets of the whole system, but the whole system is not the subset of the parts.
-In set theoretic notations, we can write as the following:
+We can call this property the \textit{broken-symmetry in membership relation}.

-Here $\in$ denotes a membership relation, where M is at the level X, and $m_{n}$ are at the level Y. We can call this property the \textit{broken-symmetry in membership relation}. \item Novelty of emergent properties: Some properties/laws at the system level are novel, and different from those at the micro-level, such that they have the same reality status as the micro-level properties/laws. \end{enumerate}
+\item Novelty of emergent properties: Some properties/laws at the system level are novel, and different from those at the micro-level, such that they have the same reality status as the micro-level properties/laws. \end{enumerate}

 Following Anderson, we maintain that novel properties exist at the macro level.
 This claim is at the heart the \textit{New Emergentist Thesis}.
 Whether this claim is achievable will depend on its testability.
 We may restate the claim as a form of conjecture: